preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/search-config/index.rst

-Search Config
+Search onfig
 =======================================

-Here you can work with Search Categories and set default Search Template.
+Here you can work with search categories and set default search template.

 .. image:: search-config-list-new.png

 To edit a Search config, click the pen.
-To delete a Search config, click the dust bin.
+To delete a search config, click the dust bin.

-Search Categories
+Search sategories
 *******************
 To create a new Search Category, click the plus and use the settings available for the Search Provider.
 All settings listed below.